-Following the birth of Archie Harrison in May 2019, Queen Elizabeth became the proud great-grandmother of 8 royal kids.
-Her Majesty’s latest great-grandchild made his appearance when mom Meghan Markle gave birth to him.
+Following the birth of Archie Harrison in May 2019, Her Majesty became the proud great-grandmother of 8 royal kids.
+The queen’s great-grandchild made his appearance shortly after mom Meghan Markle gave birth to him.

 At the time, the former Suits actress shared the good news of the little bundle of joy’s arrival with Prince Harry and revealed that Elizabeth’s longtime husband, Prince Philip, was actually the first member of the royal family to meet Archie!